PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

-Systems Software is a required course for UCF computer science majors with consistently high enrollment numbers: my Spring 2026 section had 243 enrolled students, my Summer 2026 section had 107, and the section I am set to teach in the Fall has already has 209 enrollments.
+Systems Software is a required course for UCF computer science majors with consistently high enrollment numbers: my Spring 2026 section had 243 enrolled students, my Summer 2026 section had 107, and the section I am set to teach in the Fall already has 209 enrollments.
 //
 Most students choose to take Systems Software during their sophomore year, after completing prerequisite courses on C programming, and data structures and